Skip to Main Content

 Note: ChatGPT currently has two available models: ChatGPT 3.5, which is free, and ChatGPT 4, which is subscription-based.
 The model you are using will appear at the top of the page where you enter prompts.

-An FAQ entry on the Chicago style website describes how AI models can be cited.
-Chicago recommends only citing AI in a note (for the notes-bibliography system) or a parenthetical citation (for the author-date system) and not in a bibliography or reference list, unless you provide a publicly available URL (e.g., through a browser extension like ShareGPT or A.I.
-Archives).
-This style treats the AI model as an author.
+An FAQ entry on the Chicago style website describes how AI models can be cited, and the 18th edition of the Chicago Manual of Style (sec.
+14.112) gives more information.
+Chicago recommends only citing AI in a note (for the notes-bibliography system) or a parenthetical citation (for the author-date system) and not in a bibliography or reference list.
+However, the Chicago Manual does show how to format a bibliography or reference list entry if one is needed.

 Footnote or Endnote (Notes-Bibliography System)